Bewildering Stories

 1. Our official motto is “Proofreading never ends.”

 Have you proofread the text?
 Is it just the way you want it?
-If you’re still having second thoughts, keep working on it.
+If you’re still having second thoughts, please keep working on it.

 2. Does your tense, action-packed story contain the naughty “f-” or “s-” words?
 Delete or replace them; they’re not allowed.